Decentralized Communication-Efficient Multi-Task Representation Learning: Main Results and Discussion

-Consider the sample complexity (the required lower bound on $mq$).
-To understand it simply suppose that $n \approx q$.
-Ignoring log factors, and treating $\kappa,\mu$ as numerical constants, our result implies that roughly order $r^2$ samples suffice per column.
-If the low rank (LR) assumption and our algorithm were not used, we would have to invert each $\A_k$ to recover each $\xstar_k$ from $\y_k$; this would require $m \ge n$ samples per column instead of just $r^2$.
-Under the LR assumption ($r \ll n$, e.g., $r=\log n$), our required sample complexity is much lower than what inverting $\A_k$ would require.
+The above result is what is often referred to as a {\em non-asymptotic} or {\em constructive} convergence guarantee: the specified values of $T_\gd, T_\con$ enable us to also provide a bound on the time and the communication complexity of Algorithm \ref{altgdmin_dec}.
+We obtain these below in Section~\ref{complexities}.
+Consider the sample complexity (the required lower bound on $nT$).
+To understand it, suppose that $d \approx T$.
+Ignoring log factors, and treating $\kappa,\mu$ as numerical constants, our result implies that roughly order $r^2$ samples suffice per task.
+If the low rank (LR) assumption and our algorithm were not used, we would have to invert each $\A_t$ to recover each $\xstar_t$ from $\y_t$; this would require $n \ge d$ samples per task instead of just $r^2$.
+Under the LR assumption ($r \ll d$, e.g., $r=\log d$), our required sample complexity is much lower than what inverting $\A_t$ would require.